-This is a public service announcement as I did not intend to churn out any post just before a trip – I have too many Travel To-do items to clear.
+This is a public service announcement as I did not intend to churn out any post just before a trip – I have too many Travel To-dos to clear.
 Hope this post will help someone save some money when planning their travel.

 History: I’ve been a fan of Agoda since eons ago

 I have been with Agoda for many years, probably even before they became this popular.
 Their platform has consistently produced lower prices when compared to other hotel booking portals.

 However, since 2017, I found myself having to deal with a premium charge of about 7% compared to the price that was shown to me during booking.
 This puzzled me as I have always been using the “Free Cancellation” option.
 And it had never created a price variance that would cause me to sit up, let alone to write a blog post on it.